MisterMaroki/Chrome-Extension/README.md

 Welcome to my first chrome extention and also my first commit!

+A chrome extension that lets you seamlessly save links and revisit them later.
+Very useful little tool when used for lead tracking and general temporary bookmarks.

 Here I used html, vanilla js, and css.
-I made this ext. before I learned about scss, however, even without scss, styling this project was a breeze.
+I made this ext. before I learned about scss(or github LOL), however, even without scss, styling this project was a breeze.
 If you peek into the index.js you will see this is utilizing chrome's local storage to save, fetch, and edit a stored array of links.
 Pretty simple stuff so far...